-This blog has been compiled to educate readers on the various ways that analysts can use factual data and calculations to derive statistical probabilities about whether a security may rise or fall in value.
+This blog has been compiled to educate readers on the various ways analysts can use factual data and calculations to derive statistical probabilities about whether a security may rise or fall in value.
 The material is provided to enhance reader’s education and is not in any way a recommendation to buy or sell any security or any financial product.
 Nothing in this blog shall be construed as a solicitation to buy or sell any security or product, or to engage in or refrain from engaging in any transaction.

 The material on this website and blog are provided for educational purpose only.
 Optuma does not accept liability for your use of the material.
-The material is provided on an “as is” and “as available” basis, without any representations, warranties or conditions of any kind.
+The material is provided on an “as is” and “as available” basis, without any representations, warranties, or conditions of any kind.

 All investors are advised to conduct their own independent research into individual securities, or seek the advice of a properly licensed advisor, before making a purchase decision.
 In addition, investors are reminded that past stock or signal performance is not indicative of future price action.

-Trades, especially leveraged investments such as foreign exchange trading and investment in derivatives, can be very speculative and may result in losses that exceed profits.
+Trades, especially leveraged investments such as foreign exchange trading and investment in derivatives, can be speculative and may result in losses that exceed profits.